refinedev/refine/documentation/blog/2022-09-23-refine-article-guideline.md

 - Use tools like  Grammarly https://app.grammarly.com/ to fix all grammar mistakes and spellings

-## Project Installation for article example app
+## Project installation for example app
 If you need to bootstrap a new project with React or Next.js for the article, please use our side project called superplate.

 It is a CLI tool that helps you to bootstrap a new project with a lot of features.